Proto-Japonic language: Consonants

 The following Proto-Japonic consonant inventory is generally agreed upon, except for the values of *w and *j (see below):

 Scholars agree that the Old Japanese voiced consonants b, d, z and g, which never occurred word-initially, are derived from clusters of nasals and voiceless consonants.
 In most cases, the two consonants were brought together by loss of an intervening vowel.
-A few words display no evidence for a former vowel, and scholars reconstruct a syllable-final nasal of indeterminate place preceding the voiceless obstruent, as in *tunpu > Old Japanese > Modern Japanese 'grain', *pinsa > OJ piza > MJ hiza 'knee'.
+A few words display no evidence for a former vowel, and scholars reconstruct a syllable-final nasal of indeterminate place preceding the voiceless obstruent, as in *tunpu > Old Japanese > Modern Japanese 'grain', *pinsa > OJ > MJ 'knee'.
 These nasals are unrelated to the moraic nasal of later forms of Japonic, which derive from contractions or borrowings from other languages such as Middle Chinese.

 The other Old Japanese consonants are projected back to Proto-Japonic except that authors disagree on whether the sources of Old Japanese w and y should be reconstructed as glides *w and *j or as voiced stops *b and *d respectively, based on Ryukyuan reflexes: